When you have cancer, it can sometimes feel like you went to bed one night and woke up on another planet.

 So what can you do to make the best of your time at home?
 Plenty — though a lot will depend on how you feel.
 Some days you may find that your cancer treatments really knock you out and all you want to do is sleep.
 Other days you'll probably have more energy.
 Listen to your body.
 And reach out to friends for support — even if the only shoulder they can give you is a virtual one.

 Stay connected.
-Can you imagine what people used to do before texting, IM, Skype, and webcams?
+Can you imagine what people used to do before texting, online messaging, Skype, and webcams?
 Ask friends to keep you in the loop.
 They can send photos of your team scoring.
 Or sneak a pic of that kid asleep in math class (your friends can always tell the teacher they are just trying to help you feel included!).
 Make up a funny quiz for friends to fill out each day and send back to you.

 When it's the middle of the day and friends are in school, reach out to online friends in other time zones and play some games.
 You may even be able to have a friend over for a movie night if your doctor or nurse says it's OK.